 license for each manufacturing or distributing facility.
 A person who makes only retail sales of

-is not required to obtain a license.
+commercial feed, guaranteed by another, is not required to obtain a license.

 Subd.
 2. Application; fee; term.